casdoor/casdoor-website/docs/user/impersonation.md

 Impersonation becomes valuable when you need to see the system through a user's eyes.
 Support teams often use it to reproduce reported issues - seeing exactly what the user sees makes debugging much faster.
 Testing permission configurations also benefits from impersonation, letting you verify access controls work correctly for different roles without creating test accounts.

 Emergency situations sometimes require immediate access to a user's data when they're unavailable.
-Similarly, investigating security concerns or unusual account activity becomes more effective when you can navigate the system with that user's context.
+Similarly, investigating security concerns or unusual account activity becomes more effective when navigating the system in that user's context.

 ## Security considerations